carakesa/dotfiles2.0/README.md

  # Dotfiles 2.0

-## Unrelated (23 July 23)
+## Unrelated

+**Updates of Previous Notes**

+### 10 Jan 24
 **Note 1**
+Enabled Win11 to be seen from the boot loader again.
+Kid keeps hogging the laptop now.  :( This negates the 23 July 23 update

+**Note 2**
+LazyVIM is still kinda nifty, I think LunarVIM loads faster with my current configs.
+I'm alternating depending which configs I want at any given point in time, and both seem usable.
+  Note that the Obsidian Plugin still only seems to be working in LazyVIM.

+**Note 3**
+Alternate Gitea site up and running!

+#### (23 July 23)
+**Note 1**
 Disabled os-prober in /etc/default/grub and set the grub timer to 0.
 Then used efibootmgr to remove the windows boot entry before running 'update-grub'

   For those not in the know, it now 'looks' like Windows is gone, unless they read this note!

+**Note 2**
-** Note 2 ** I started playing with LazyVIM.
+I started playing with LazyVIM.
 Kinda nifty.
 I still prefer lunarvim, but LazyVIM may have it's place as well --- particularly for the Obsidian.nvim plugin that I can't seem to get working in LVIM.

-## WIP:
+## WIP: -- May have been dropped!

+10 Jan 24
+**Re: July Notes**
+  Archcraft as an OS overwrites the user configs (it does make backups) and I've not been tracking the changes well...
+This impacts Polybar and Wal colorschemes in particular.

+  Not been messing with mpris either.

+---
 6 July 23 @ 0127
 attempt to add obsidian.nvim to LunarVim config -- throws errors about handlers....Look at later

 5 July 23 @ 1640
 edit of ~/.config/bspwm/themes/default/polybar/colors.ini
     Note that the defualt bluetooth module for polybar throws an error for the foreground color.
 Must investigate further!

 4 July 23 @ 2336EST